open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/exporters.md

 ## Console

-To debug your instrumentation, you can use exporters writing telemetry data to the console (stdout).
+To debug your instrumentation or see the values locally in development, you can use exporters writing telemetry data to the console (stdout).

 If you followed the